 Exhibit 1.
-Primary Tasks for Conducting an Environmental Scan of Patient Safety Education/Training Programs
+Primary Tasks for Conducting an Environmental Scan of Patient Safety Education/Training Programs determine whether programs identified through the scan process would be included in the final catalog.

 Throughout the contract period, AIR prepared several reports documenting the methodological plan and data collection procedures employed during each phase of the project.
 These deliverables include the following: